JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

   matches;
 ```

-here we use [runCommandLocal](https://nixos.org/manual/nixpkgs/unstable/#trivial-builder-runCommand) to let us write a basic bash script to have nix call ripgrep on the specified input file.
+here we use [runCommandLocal](https://nixos.org/manual/nixpkgs/unstable/#trivial-builder-runCommand) to let us write a basic bash script to have nix call ripgrep
+on the specified input file.
 I pipe the output of `rg` to `$out` which is the nice special var for where to place any outputs of a derivation.
 The path will be something like `nix/store/<hash>-call-rg`, and that path is what `runCommand` "returns" back to the nix evaluation system.
-When we use `builtins.readFile` we are doing IFD to cause the nix evaluator to pause while it realizes the derivation to get the results of the rip grep call.
+When we use `builtins.readFile` we are doing IFD to cause the nix evaluator to pause while it realizes the derivation to get the results of the ripgrep call.

 <Note>
-One cool thing of doing IFD for this is the actual call to rip-grep is cached across runs, nix knows that the run-command only depends on the text of the run-command script, rip-grep, and the value of `filePath`, so since we aren't changing it we just get the same result back almost instantly.
+One cool thing of doing IFD for this is the actual call to ripgrep is cached across runs,
+nix knows that the run-command only depends on the text of the run-command script, ripgrep, and the value of `filePath`,
+so since we aren't changing it we just get the same result back almost instantly.
 </Note>

 on the example input `matches` ends up being `"mul(2,4)\nmul(5,5)\nmul(11,8)\nmul(8,5)\n"` which we can now manipulate using pure nix pretty easily.